Rahat-bin-abdullah-omi/pc-review/README.md

-# ReviewLaptop
+# Review Laptop

-This is our live project [Best laptop for you](https://laptopreviewss.netlify.app/review).
+This is our live project [Best laptop for you](pc-review.netlify.app).

 ## Available Scripts